intel/Multi-llms-Chatbot-CloudNative-LangChain/README.md

         - name: llama7b-non-optimized
           image:  <<YOUR CONTAINER REGISTRY URL>>:latest
         ```
-        - **Worker assigment**: This demonstration utilizes two distinct worker groups, namely "light" and "intensive".
+        - **Worker assigment**: This demonstration utilizes two distinct worker groups (for frontend and backend).
 Each deployment is associated with a nodeAffinity that corresponds to the anticipated load requirements.
-In this demo setup, it's configured to utilize EKS node groups for managing the worker nodes.
-In this case node groups were created using EKS console.
+In this demo setup, it's configured to utilize IKS node groups for managing the worker nodes.
+In this case node groups were created using IKS console.

         ```
         affinity: